Sungup/sungup.github.io/_posts/2019-12-26-Install-K8s-on-Raspberry-Pi-4.md

 }
 ```

-After apply this config, restart rsyslog daemon.
+After apply this config, restart `rsyslog` daemon.

 ```shell
 sudo systemctl restart rsyslog;
 ```

-After this, no more mounting logs will be sotred at `/var/log/syslog`.
+After this, no more mounting logs will be stored at `/var/log/syslog`.
 But,
 **systemd** will store that in the journal log continuously.
 There is no
 way to avoid storing that log.
 So, you should clear the journal log
 periodically using **crontab**.
 Following string is the clearing log with